Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 - **[Payment](./PuresAndPayments.md)** ([glossary](https://agoric.com/documentation/glossary/#payment)):
   An object for transfering digital assets of a specific `brand` to another party.

-Similar to other components, a `purse` and a `payment` are defined so that they only work with one `brand`.
+Similar to other components, a `purse` and a `payment` only work with one `brand`.
 So a `purse` or `payment` that holds Quatloos cannot hold an asset of `brand` Moola or vice versa.
-You cannot change the `brand` associated with a `purse` or `payment` on their creation, so once you create a "Quatloos `purse`" or "Quatloos `payment`", they can never hold anything other than Quatloos.
+You cannot change the `brand` a `purse` or `payment` was originally associated with.
+Once you create a "Quatloos `purse`" or "Quatloos `payment`", they can never hold anything other than Quatloos.

 However, unlike the other components, these are not one-to-one relationships.
 There can be thousands or more